 - Checkpoint Charlie Museum – Checkpoint Charlie was the most famous border crossing between East and West Berlin.
 The museum explores the history of the Berlin Wall as well as freedom and human rights issues.
 The museum is much more interesting than the symbolic hut standing outside.

 - Stasi Museum – This museum is all about the actions of the authorities in East Germany against those who dared to disagree and refused to conform.

 Museum Island for five of the best, including Pergamon Museum, Bode Museum, Neues Museum, Altes Museum, and Alte Nationalgalerie.
 These house art and artifacts from different periods in history.
 The Pergamon Museum is the most visited museum in Berlin.
 Information on other art museums can be found here.

 If you’re interested in German history, check out the German Historical Museum.
 Here you’ll find art and artifacts relating to Germany throughout centuries of history.

 For technology enthusiasts, the Deutsches Technikmuseum can’t be missed.
 It has exhibits that display aspects of aerospace, rail technology, navigation, the history of the Berlin airlift, and much more.
 It isn’t on Museum, but only a short UBahn ride from Alexanderplatz

 If you’re planning on visiting several museums, consider getting a Berlin City Pass.
 It covers public transport, entrance to more museums than you could possibly visit in one trip, and more.
 Check it out here.

 Berlin actually has two zoos, one in the west and one in the east.
 These are great for a visit with kids, though enjoyable for people of all ages.
 Information about both zoos and the aquarium can be found here.
 The Western Zoo (near the appropriately named Zoo station on the SBahn) is larger.
 The small aquarium building is attached to this zoo, but requires additional admission.
 It is of a much older style than most big modern aquariums, but is nice for an hour out of the cold and rain if that happens.

-If you’re looking for a little nature inside the big city, take a stroll through Tiergarten, located just west of Brandenburg Gate.
+If you’re looking for a little nature inside the big city, take a stroll through Tiergarten Park, located just west of Brandenburg Gate.

 Check out these other great posts about Germany: